 Phlebitis (thrombophlebitis) is inflammation of vein caused by blood clots (thrombosis) in the vein.
 Blood clots in superficial veins can also go on to cause a serious complication called deep vein thrombosis, which causes pain and swelling in the leg.

 Varicose eczema can also develop, making your skin dry, red and flaky.
+You can read more about eczema treatment and support here.

 Venous leg ulcers can also form if the pressure in the veins of your lower leg make your skin thick and swollen.